UnitedThruAction/Data/Tools/README.md

 * `IdeologyLeadership.py` calculates "Ideology" and "Leadership" scores for members of the 2006 New York State Senate, based on bill co-sponsorship.

+* `KMLWriter.py` converts Geopandas DataFrames of polygons, e.g. election districts, into KML files for visualization in Google Maps.

 * `SuffolkParser.py` processes vote data in fixed-length record format received from Suffolk County Board of Elections and translates into the standard OpenElections CSV format.